bobbyluig/bobbyluig.github.io/_posts/2025-02-09-betrayed-by-dns/2025-02-09-betrayed-by-dns.md

 Now, looking at `/etc/resolv.conf`, we see that the nameserver is `127.0.0.53`.
 This indicates that DNS queries should be going through the local stub resolver and getting cached.
 We did some tests on the nodes to ensure that DNS resolution continued to work correctly and that there were cache hits.

-When we rolled out this change out to staging, there was a massive spike of errors from services failing to connect to Elasticache and other services on AWS.
+When we rolled out this change to staging, there was a massive spike of errors from services failing to connect to Elasticache and other services on AWS.
 This time, it affected all services in a persistent manner.
 It seemed like enabling DNS caching somehow made it so that services could no longer resolve addresses in private subnets.

-We tested the resolution of those addresses on the nodes, so why are the services unable to resolve them?
+We tested the resolution of those addresses on the nodes, so why were the services unable to resolve them?
 It turns out that Docker uses a different DNS configuration from that of the host[^docker].
-In particular, it will copy the host's `/etc/resolv.conf`, exclude any local nameservers, then add default public DNS servers if there are nameservers remaining.
+In particular, it will copy the host's `/etc/resolv.conf`, exclude any local nameservers, then add default public DNS servers if there are no nameservers remaining.
 The solution is to ensure that the local stub resolver also listens on the `docker0` interface and configure Docker to use that DNS server.

 ```bash
 # Get the address of the Docker bridge interface.